newell/newell.github.io/projects/ebaz4205/index.md

 # Controlling the AD9834 DDS with the EBAZ4205 Zynq-SoC Board using ARTIQ

 In this post, I’ll walk you through my project where I used the EBAZ4205 Zynq-SoC board to control an AD9834 DDS module by ZonRi Technology Co., Ltd. The AD9834 is a low-power DDS chip capable of generating sine, triangular, and square waves, and by leveraging ARTIQ, we can precisely control it.
+ARTIQ (Advanced Real-Time Infrastructure for Quantum physics) is a leading-edge control and data acquisition system for quantum information experiments.

 I’ve contributed to the [ARTIQ](https://github.com/m-labs/artiq) and [ARTIQ-Zynq](https://git.m-labs.hk/M-Labs/artiq-zynq) repositories by adding support for the EBAZ4205 Zynq-SoC board.
 This board is a low-cost option that can be repurposed to work with ARTIQ, opening up a lot of possibilities for high-precision waveform generation.